-- How are visual art and music connected? - How can music influence visual art, and vice versa? - Which visual artists were inspired by music, and vice versa? - How can we translate music into a visual medium? - How can music and visual art be used as tools to enhance the experience of each?
+- How are visual art and music connected? - How can music influence visual art, and vice versa? - Which visual artists were inspired by music, and vice versa? - How can we translate music into a visual medium? - How can we express visual art through music and movement? - How can music and visual art be used as tools to enhance the experience of each?

-- Explore connections between the elements of art and related musical concepts - Translate a musical composition into an abstract visual artwork, and vice versa - Identify artists and musicians who were inspired by each other's work - Demonstrate an understanding of abstract artwork and action painting, and show how each can be inspired by music.
+- Explore connections between the elements of art and related musical concepts - Translate a musical composition into a realistic visual artwork, and vice versa - Identify artists and musicians who were inspired by each other's work - Compose movement or dance based on a work of visual art